mannharleen/go-lambda-bcrypt/README.md

 # go lambda bcryptit

-An AWS lambda function that sits behind the API Gateway and performs the following
+An AWS lambda function that sits behind the API Gateway and performs the following:
+- Given a password, return its bcrypt hash
+- Given a password and a hash, verify that they are valid

+# Usage

 | Path | Expected input | Expected output | Description
 |---|---|---|---|